 Drying and Curing Cannabis Buds

-The quality of the buds in terms of effect, flavor and aroma will also depend on the drying of the flowers.
-That is why here we are going to review some fundamental concepts to ensure great drying:
+The quality of the buds in terms of effect, flavor, and aroma will also depend on the drying of the flowers.
+Here, we will review some fundamental concepts to ensure great drying:

-3- The ideal temperature is between 15°C and 18°C, because higher temperatures cause the terpenes to evaporate more quickly and in greater quantities.
+- The ideal temperature is between 15°C and 18°C (60ºF and 65ºF), because higher temperatures cause the terpenes to evaporate faster and in greater quantities.
 For this reason, sudden changes in temperature in the drying area should be avoided.

 Marijuana buds are dried from the outer layers inwards.
 A good dose of patience is needed to guarantee optimal quality of your cannabis.
 That is why it is good that the buds dry for a minimum of 10 to 15 days.
 Accelerating this process can cause a loss of cannabis quality.

-To see if the weed has dried correctly, you can gently squeeze a bud, which should feel dry on the outside but at the same time, with a low relative humidity inside without crumbling.
-If the flowers have a consistency flexible or elastic, continue drying them for a longer period.
+To check if your weed has dried correctly, you can gently squeeze a bud, which should feel dry on the outside with a relatively low humidity inside without crumbling.
+If the flowers have a flexible or elastic-like consistency, continue drying them for a longer period.

-You can also check that the buds are really dry if when you bend a branch it cracks and remains bent absolutely.
-However, if the branch does not crack and return to its original shape, give them a little more time to dry.
+Another way to check if your buds are dry is to bend a branch.
+If the branch cracks and remains bent, the buds are ready.
+However, if the branch does not crack and returns to its original shape, give them a little more time to dry.

-There are also vertical dryers and stackable dryers, however, first you must manicure your plants, to put them in the dryer without them touching.
-You should also move and rotate the buds every 2 or 3 days to prevent them from flattening or losing their shape when they come into contact with the mesh.
+There are also vertical dryers and stackable dryers.
+If you decide to use a dryer you must first manicure your plants tobe able to put them in the dryer without them touching.
+You should also move and rotate the buds every 2 or 3 days to prevent them from flattening or losing their shape when they come into contact with the dryer mesh.

-Curing marijuana buds can take 3 to 4 weeks depending on the ambient relative humidity and temperature of the curing site.
-With this time, it is guaranteed that the chlorophyll of the flowers degrades and that the THC goes from the acidic state (THC-A) to the psychoactive side that we like so much, that is, THC.
+Marijuana buds can take 3 to 4 weeks to cure depending on the ambient relative humidity and temperature of the curing site.
+During this time, the chlorophyll of the flowers degrades and the THC goes from the acidic state (THC-A) to the psychoactive side that we like so much, THC.
 Avoid exposing the buds to light during the curing period.

 You can cure your buds without problems in airtight glass containers lined with some cloth or paper on the outside to prevent light from penetrating inside.
 You can also use wooden boxes which help absorb moisture from the flowers.